 How Pain and Suffering Compensation is Determined for Victims of Catastrophic Injury

 Again, there’s no way to mathematically put a value on the pain and suffering that a catastrophic injury victim endures.
 However, financial compensation is the best the legal system has to offer, so a value has to be calculated.
 The types of things that are considered when determining the amount of money an injury victim should be awarded include the amount of physical pain the victim had to endure, how much emotional stress the victim went through, and the loss of enjoyment in life they’ve suffered.
 Loss of enjoyment can cover anything from not being able to take a walk in the park and raise a child to the inability to travel or be intimate with their spouse.
 All of the little things in life that have been taken from them because of the accident can be taken into account when determining loss of enjoyment compensation.

-Personal injury attorneys will look at a large number of factors when evaluating pain and suffering, the most important usually being the amount of money that local juries have awarded to accident victims in cases with similar characteristics.
-The attorney will want to have a good idea of how the jury will respond to the victim, although most juries are quite sympathetic to accident victims.
+Catastrophic injury lawyers will look at a large number of factors when evaluating pain and suffering, the most important usually being the amount of money that local juries have awarded to accident victims in cases with similar characteristics.
+The catastrophic injury attorney will want to have a good idea of how the jury will respond to the victim, although most juries are quite sympathetic to accident victims.
 However, it’s also possible that the jury could feel sympathetically towards the person who caused the accident unintentionally, so it’s important to get a feel for how the jury might feel.

 The Bottom Line

-Thompson Law Office offers a free consultation with one of our qualified personal injury attorneys for you to learn more information and go over the specifics of your case.
+Thompson Law Office offers a free consultation with one of our qualified catastrophic injury lawyers for you to learn more information and go over the specifics of your case.
 Please contact us immediately if you or someone you know has been involved in a catastrophic injury.